NaimaBousnina/Subjective_FV_Explainability_Performance_Assessment/README.md

      `mongoimport --type csv -d test_1 -c trains --headerline --columnsHaveTypes --file ./database/trains.csv`

      `mongoimport --type csv -d test_1 -c pairs --headerline --columnsHaveTypes --file ./database/random_pairs.csv`

+  4. Launch the software application
+      --- In localhost: ---
+     - Start a mongosh session: `mongosh`
+     -  initiate the web server: sudo node app.js

+      --- In Apache2 web server: ---
+     You can refer to [How to Host a Node.js Website With Apache on Ubuntu](https://linuxnightly.com/how-to-host-a-node-js-website-with-apache-on-ubuntu/?utm_content=cmp-true) to host the software application in
+   Apache2 web server and run it online.